opticdev/optic/Readme.md

 MIT

 ## Analytics
-We're collecting basic analytics in the CLI.
-We're tracking a lot of things around setup -- if you've been following the integration for Optic has gone from 1hr + to around 5 mins based on what we've learned.
-We also track which actions are taken are taken in the designer, but not the properties of those actions.
+We're collecting basic analytics in the CLI to help us improve Optic.
+Data is collected under an anonymous Mixpanel ID unless you're using our team version and have authenticated in the tool.
+We track which actions are taken are taken in the API designer, but not the properties of those actions.
 So we know a user 'added a 200 response' but we know nothing about it.

 We're working on adding an easy way to opt-out that will be documented here soon.